sadok-f/flyimg/minishift/README.md

 ### Get available routes
     oc get route

+Login to Jenkins with your Minishift developer credentials

+## Deploy Flyimg on Minishift using Jenkins Pipeline
 ### Install anyuid addon
 Allows authenticated users to run images under a non pre-allocated UID